robelasefa/pydemy/README.md

 ## Contributing

 We welcome contributions from the community!
 If you have bug fixes, improvements, or new features, feel free to submit a pull request.
-Here are some guidelines for contributing:
+For detailed guidelines on contributing, please refer to the [CONTRIBUTING.rst](https://github.com/robelasefa/pydemy/blob/main/CONTRIBUTING.rst) file.

+Here's a brief overview:

 - Fork the repository.
 - Create a new branch for your changes.